 Homework and learning outside the classroom

-- give your child homework every week to support what they have done in class.
+- We will give your child homework every lesson to support what they have done in class.
 Details of this will be written on the ‘homework record’ in their British Council notebook.
 Primary Plus learners have access to the Primary Plus portal practice activities.

-- We run year-round Reading Time and Writing of the Month competition to develop your child’s skills.
+- We run year-round Reading Time and Writing of the Month competitions to develop your child’s skills.

 We would like you to: